sagemath/trac_to_gh/Issue 6618.md

 # Issue 6618: Follow up on #6591: make tightpage work even in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6618

 Original creator: nthiery